The CLR James Journal

 The editors welcome critical articles, reviews, and bibliographic studies about the work and life of major Caribbean figures such as Blyden, Garvey, James, Fanon, Walcott, and Kincaid (among others).
 Letters to the editorial collective are also welcomed.

 - Manuscripts should be double-spaced, using 12-point Times New Roman (or similar) type, and should not exceed 12,000 words, or approximately 35 double-spaced pages.

 - Manuscripts should conform toThe Chicago Manual of Style.
 A helpful resource on The Chicago Manual of Style is available here.

 - British or American spelling is acceptable.

-Manuscripts should be submitted to the editor:
+Manuscripts and correspondence regarding submissions should be directed to the editor: